 •Color – you can have your solder mask in red, green, yellow, blue, etc.

-•Surface finish – lead-free or leaded HASL, different types of immersion silver, gold and tin are all available.
+•Surface finish – lead-free or leaded HASL, different immersion silver, gold, and tin are all available.

-•Copper weight – you can choose the required thickness per layer, and it can vary from 0.5 ounces to four ounces.
+•Copper weight – you can choose the required Thickness per layer, varying from 0.5 ounces to four ounces.
 Copper is used because of its high conductivity.

 Image 2: PCB Design & Manufacturing

 The design process starts with circuit design.
-The first thing you need to do is to come up with a document that is called a schematic.
-You can imagine it as a blueprint that will show all components in detail, and how they will communicate with each other.
+The first thing you need to do is come up with a document called a schematic.
+You can imagine it as a blueprint showing all components in detail and how they will communicate.

-Now, what you need to know about PCB design and manufacturing are the specifications for each component you want to include in your board.
-The schematic can be of great help for the next step, which is PCB layout.
+What you need to know about PCB design and manufacturing are the specifications for each component you want to include on your board.
+The schematic can greatly help the next step, which is the PCB layout.